-If our aim are big units, like cavalry, elephants, giants...
-There's no need to leave gaps.
-Due to their big size your missile units are able to shoot at them safely behind your spears.
-Although there are some units so massive that can cross your lines to crunch your missile infantry, beware of them.
+If the objective are big units: cavalry, elephants, giants...
+There's no need to leave gaps, due to their big size your missile units are able to shoot at them safely behind your spears.
+There are some units so massive that can cross your spear lines to crunch your missile infantry, beware of them.

 Using the terrain

-Another way of generating direct shoot lines consists on taking advantage of the terrain.
+Direct shoot lines can be generated by taking advantage of the terrain.
 There was a guide that explained very well how to use imperial gunners, if I eventually find it I'll put a link.
 The esence was quite simple, put your units in a way that allows them to have a clean sight of the enemy.
 Here you have some examples of how to take advantage of the terrain with missile units.

 The example above is thought for gunners, which are the most restrictive weapon.
 With another kind of weapon shots can be done with a smaller angle, due to the fall of the missile.

 Observe the terrain before the battle, and if you have any ideas that you think can work, try them!
-This is the essence, and my favorite part, of these games.
+Creativity is the essence, and my favorite part, of these games.